MinecraftHopper/MinecraftIRC.net/_support-articles/windows/env-vars.md

 ## Instructions for Windows 7/8/8.1/10

 1\.
 Use the Search function from the Windows Desktop to look for "System".
 If you get multiple results, select the one listed as part of the Control Panel.

-On Windows 7 and later you can access the search by just clicking the Windows Icon on the taskbar once and starting to type out your search term.
-On Windows 8/8.1, if you have not enabled the Windows Icon, you should have access to a search bar on the desktop, or one of the desktop menus.
+On **Windows 7 and Windows 10** you can search by clicking the Windows Icon on the taskbar and type in your query.
+On **Windows 8/8.1**, if you have not enabled the Windows Icon, you should have access to a search bar on the desktop, or one of the desktop menus.

 ![](/static/images/support-articles/windows/env-vars/syssearch.png)

 2\.
-In the window that opens up, find and select the option called "Advanced system settings".
+In the window that opens up, find and select the option called **Advanced System Settings**.

 ![](/static/images/support-articles/windows/env-vars/advsettings.png)

 3\.
-A new window will open, press the button labeled "Environment Variables".
+A new window will open; press the button labeled **Environment Variables**.

 ![](/static/images/support-articles/windows/env-vars/envvars.png)